Star Trek: The Experience: Secrets Unveiled

-A special behind-the-scenes tour was also available for visitors starting in August 2005.
+A special behind-the-scenes tour was also available for visitors, starting in August 2005.
 The tour followed a basic script and was timed to allow access to parts of the attraction while they were unoccupied by other guests enjoying the rides.
 Many of the tour guides also included trivia questions and allowed for Q&As during the tour.

-Starting at the main entrance, the tour guide explained the general history of the attraction and some anecdotes regarding the large model ships and items in the museum.
-As the guests were guided to the corridor housing the ride queues, they went backstage for the first time.
-Throughout the tour guests were taken through a series of backstage areas such as wardrobe and makeup and were also allowed to explore the sets used for the rides, allowing them more time to more thoroughly examine the details than allowed during the rides and revealing some of the secrets of how the show was operated to allow guests to become lost in the world of the 24th century.
+During the tour, the tour guide provided an overview of the attraction's history and shared anecdotes about the various model ships and items displayed in the museum.
+The tour began at the main entrance and continued through the ride queue corridor, granting guests backstage access for the first time.
+The tour included visits to various backstage areas, such as the wardrobe and makeup departments, as well as an opportunity to explore the sets used for the rides in greater detail.
+This allowed guests to appreciate the intricate details of the sets that might have been overlooked during the rides and also revealed some of the operational secrets that contributed to creating an immersive 24th-century experience for the guests.

 Photography was not allowed on the tour due to copyright and licensing agreements with Viacom, the then-owner of the rights to the Star Trek franchise.

 At the conclusion of the tour, guests were invited to sign a guestbook and were given a certificate containing the guests' name, the date, the tour number, and the signature of the tour guide.
-Guests were also allowed to keep the VIP badge they wore throughout the tour.
+Guests were also allowed to keep the VIP badge they had worn throughout the tour.

 There were only five backstage tours on a given day, and they were not included in the cost of general admission.